 An ONT ID is basically an identifier within the scope of the system.
 All the entities that are part of the network shall have an Ontology Identifier (ONT ID) that identifies and manages it's identity.

-On the Ontology blockchain, an entity can correspond to multiple individual identities, and there is no relationship between the said multiple identities.
+On the Ontology blockchain, an entity can correspond to multiple individual IDs, and there need not exist any kind of relationship between the said multiple IDs.